Wednesday 13 May 2020

 Theme

-The theme is reflected in the central idea of the poem that a single decision can transform a life as tough choice brings a revolutionary change in life and moulds a personality.
+The theme is reflected in the central idea of the poem that a single decision can transform a life as tough choice brings a revolutionary change in life and moulds the personality.

 Video on Slumber did my Spirit Seal